Ministers accused of ‘playing fast and loose’ with migration backlog figures

 Rishi Sunak’s Government is “playing fast and loose” with its claims about reducing the migration backlog, critics have said.

+The Prime Minister also faced accusations from Labour that his claim to have cleared the legacy asylum backlog was a “barefaced lie”.

-The Home Office claimed on Monday that the Prime Minister’s “commitment of clearing the legacy asylum backlog has been delivered” and said it had processed more than 112,000 asylum cases overall in 2023.
+The Home Office on Monday said the Prime Minister’s “commitment of clearing the legacy asylum backlog has been delivered” and added it had processed more than 112,000 asylum cases overall in 2023.

 Mr Sunak promised in December 2022 to abolish the “legacy backlog” of asylum applications made before June 2022.